wp-plugins/contactuscom/readme.txt

 4. Remove ContactUs.com branding
 5. Add LeadQC lead qualification

-Launching in late-March 2013, these features can be enabled through the ContactUs.com client admin.
+The features can be enabled through the ContactUs.com client admin.

 **Support**